Action NOW for Frisco's tomorrow

 Frisco has been growing by roughly 10,000 people every year, and we have now reached a population of over 230,000.
 A proactive plan for continued population increase has been one of my top priorities since joining Council.
 Additionally, Frisco's reinvesting strategy for our roads, buildings, and city services will help to keep our quality of life at the level we have come to expect.
 With all that needs to be done, we need to continue putting a focus on finding new ways to increase our city's revenue, without increasing our property tax rate to support our city's needs.
 For example, attracting new businesses and special events also increases our city tax revenues, without putting the additional burden on our property owners.

-In the Spring of 2022, Frisco was rated the #1 Safest City in America by SmartAsset, a distinction we want to keep.
-We approved this year's budget with an additional 22 public safety positions to support our growing city and additional support for our schools.
-I am actively working to secure additional headcount to get ahead of staffing needs as we grow and in support of an increasing number of special events we host here in Frisco.
+Frisco has been rated the #1 Safest City in America by SmartAsset for the last two years in a row, a distinction we want to keep.
+We approved this year's budget with an additional 22 public safety positions to support our growing city and we recently approved a budget amendment to increase our pay ranges to be more competitive against the other area cities.
+For this upcoming budget year, we need to secure additional headcount to get ahead of staffing needs and to ensure we retain the best of the best, I am advocating for additional funding for salaries for our employees.

 Frisco is approximately 80% built out.
 Completing that last 20% is much more challenging as we put the final pieces together, keeping future redevelopment in mind as part of the process.
 During my time on Council, I have consistently voted for developments that will be beneficial to our city, and I consistently voted against zoning I didn't believe was right for the location where it was being requested within our city.